drj11/pypng/README.md

 Support for earlier versions of Python is dropped.
 Python 3.4 and onwards are supported (Python 2.7 also works).

+Cython code is removed, which simplifies the implementation.

 ### Release 0.0.19

 Support for earlier versions of Python is dropped in order to